 If you're considering using peel and stick backsplash in your home, you may be wondering if they damage walls.
 After all, these tiles are known for being easy to install - but can they also be easily removed without damaging the wall?
 What if I told you that, contrary to popular belief, peel and stick tiles do not damage walls?
 They can be easily removed without causing any harm.

-However, If you try to remove peel and stick tiles by pulling on them or prying them off the wall with a knife or other sharp object, you risk pulling off part of the wall's surface.
+However, If you try to remove self adhesive wall tiles by pulling on them or prying them off the wall with a knife or other sharp object, you risk pulling off part of the wall's surface.
 This will leave behind a sticky residue on your walls that is difficult to remove and leaves them looking unsightly.
 This is why it is essential to learn how to remove peel and stick tiles backsplash without causing any damage to your home!

-Brown and Pink Hexagon Marble Peel and Stick Tiles for Kitchen Backsplash
+Fish Scale Tile Backsplash Peel and Stick for Kitchen Backsplash

 Do Peel And Stick Tiles Damage Walls When Remove Them?